- Rating: PG-13

 Punching a glass window at the end of the hallway, shimmying up the outside wall, was easy.
 “Dixon?”
 How important is this girl?”
 Sydney asked.

 “If Sloane says she’s important, then she is,” Dixon replied, monitoring her progress and the heat signatures in the building from his vantage point in the van.

 “That’s comforting,” Sydney muttered.

 “What?”
 Dixon asked.

 “Nothing.
-I was just going to say that there is literally no security on this warehouse!
+I was going to say that there is no security in this warehouse!
 Are you sure this is the right one?”
 Sydney asked.

 “Yes, Syd!”
 Dixon replied exasperatedly.

 “It’s just too easy.”

 Syd chuckled.
 “I won’t.
 I promise.”

 Breaking an air vent on the rooftop, Syd rappelled into the room.
 Bound, bruised, and gagged, Amelia Christophe was sitting in a chair with her eyes closed.
 Safely in the shadows, Sydney began to sing a lullaby.